One of the biggest advances in the last five years in golf technology has been in the realm of golf swing analysis and shot-tracking.

 - Doesn’t register launch angle or roll-out

 The Voice Caddie Golf SC200 Plus is a highly compact, highly useful portable launch monitor at an excellent price.

 It’s about the size of a smartphone and comes with a great little cradle that makes it easy to set up on the driving range.

-The remote control is easy to use but I had to push the buttons really hard to get them to register.
-I question the durability of what feels like a fairly flimsy remote control, so make sure you’re storing it safely and handling it gently.
+The remote control is easy to use but I had to push the buttons really hard to register.
+Also, I question the durability of what feels like a fairly flimsy remote control, so make sure you’re storing it safely and handling it gently.

-I’d rate this higher if it estimated roll-out based on spin rates, and provided launch angles.
-Seeing as how we’re in the “launch angle revolution” where distances are being maxed out by perfecting the launch angle for each golfer’s swing, it’s a notable omission.
+I’d rate this higher if it estimated roll-out based on spin rates and provided launch angles.
+Nevertheless, it’s a notable omission, seeing how we’re in the “launch angle revolution” where distances are being maxed out by perfecting the launch angle for each golfer’s swing.

 And if you’re hitting a driver, while it’s useful to know your carry distance, you may be losing overall yardage if you max out carry distance without thought to roll-out.

 It also required a reset more often than I’d like, as it seems like maybe the RAM or cache gets full and it starts to freeze up.
 And you have to be careful with practice swings, as it’ll register those.

 If you’re looking for overall number trends, you don’t want your practice swings factored in.

 Overall, though, this is an incredible little launch monitor for the price.
 After a few range sessions, you’ll wonder how you ever lived without a little robot calling out your carry distances after every shot.